 “How?
 I’d like to know,” you asked, eagerly, which reminded me of the days when I was pestered with all kinds of questions popped out of your little mouth.

 I put forth my opinions on several wordings and sentences, while you listened attentively and jotted down notes on the margin of pages.
 Then you asked me to stay longer to help you frame the ending, which I accepted with a smile.

 Writing became a bridge between us, ideas passing from your brain to mine, and vice versa.
 Sometimes, we snuggled beside each other and chatted until night wrapped the day in its dark blanket.
-We plotted out stories, gave names to our characters, and debated on the best verbs to describe actions.
+We talked about our favorite books and characters and debated about writing styles.
 Some discussion led to a burst of laughter, leaving your dad, who was eavesdropping, totally puzzled.